Samsung and Google's rumoured foldables to sport similar-sized folding displays

-Google’s and Samsung’s rumoured foldables will reportedly have similar-sized folding displays, according to the well-regarded display consultant Ross Young.
+Google’s and Samsung’s rumoured foldables will reportedly feature similar-sized folding displays, according to well-regarded display consultant Ross Young.

 According to Young’s tweet, the two devices will have similar-sized folding displays.
 Previous rumours indicate that the Fold 4 hosts a similar design to its predecessor.
-With that in mind, the Fold 3 may sport a 7.6-inch primary screen, and Google’s phone might feature something similar.
-This would correlate with previous rumours that indicate that Google’s folding Pixel will sport a 7.6-inch display made by Samsung.
+With that in mind, the Fold 3 could sport a 7.6-inch primary screen, and Google’s phone might feature something similar.

+This backs up previous rumours indicating that Google’s folding Pixel will sport a 7.6-inch display made by Samsung.

 Z Fold 4 and Google foldable will have similar sized foldable displays, but the Google cover display will be quite a bit smaller at 5.8".
 This should mean it will have a wider aspect ratio than the Samsung 6.19" Fold 4.
 Hear more at our conference next week.